FleekHQ/fleek-docs/docs/domain-management/custom-dns-domains.md

 ### Requirements for Upgrading DNS

-This new infrastructure requires you that your DNS service/provider where you acquired your domain supports **ANAME records**.
+This new infrastructure requires you that your DNS service/provider where you acquired your domain supports **ANAME or ALIAS records**.
 Make sure your provider does so **before trying to upgrade**, or move to a new provider if needed.

-**Does you DNS provider not support ANAME?** You can point your domain to Cloudflare name server and use their DNS service.
+**Does you DNS provider not support ANAME/ALIAS?** You can point your domain to Cloudflare name server and use their DNS service.
 It's free, and it supports ANAME records.
 [Find more details on this here.](https://support.cloudflare.com/hc/en-us/articles/205195708-Changing-your-domain-nameservers-to-Cloudflare)

 ### How to Upgrade (Non Cloudflare Providers)